BCDevOps/platform-services/security/aporeto/docs/README.md

 ## Naming Convention

-The naming convention you use for labels that allow you to build your application identity should be no more complicated than nesessary.
+The naming convention you use for labels that allow you to build your application identity should be no more complicated than necessary.

 | Label | Values        | Description     |
 | ----- |:-------------:| ---------------:|